Understanding The Power Of Thinking-Based Learning

 1. Enhanced critical thinking skills: Thinking-based learning helps students develop critical thinking skills, enabling them to analyze information, evaluate evidence, and make informed decisions.

-3. Lifelong learning skills: This approach equips students with skills such as problem-solving, creativity, and independent thinking, which are essential for lifelong learning and success in various fields.
+3. Lifelong learning skills: This approach equips students with skills such as problem-solving, creativity, and independent thinking, essential for lifelong learning and success in various fields.

 Examples: